 Zoe Bulaitis is a graduate student studying English at the University of Exeter.
 She specialises in the marketisation of education and the shifting value of the humanities in Britain.

 She enjoys working in the fields of Literary Criticism and Theory and Victorian Studies.
 Her PhD thesis focuses on Higher Education Policy and the Humanities and understanding ‘Value’ in the Neo-Liberal Market.
 She is interested in late-victorian intellectual ideas around education, specifically concerning the history of the discipline of English Literature in Britain.
 Her approach may be interdisciplinary but is always within the humanistic tradition.

-Zoe is a passionate teacher and was recognised as the ‘Best Postgraduate Teacher’ in the College of Humanities at Exeter in 2015.
+Zoe is a passionate teacher and was recognised as the ‘Best Postgraduate Teacher’ in the College of Humanities at Exeter in 2015 and in 2016.
 She teaches critical theory to undergraduate students, making Derrida decipherable and Butler bearable.
 She holds an Associate Fellowship with the Higher Education Academy thanks to the support of the ASPIRE programme at the University of Exeter

 Want to get in touch?
 Please feel free to fill in the form below and I will get back to you